vikasraj00/Flappy-Bird/README.md

 ## Features

-  - Tap the screen to keep the tweety bird flapping it's tiny wings.
+  - Tap the screen to keep the tweety bird flapping its tiny wings.
   - Letting go means the little birdie will going down.
   - Avoid touching the pipe.
   - Keep playing until you fall or die.